| Duration: | 8 Day(s) - 7 Night(s) |

-Cycling trip on Southern Laos, including the world heritage site of Wat Phou, the Xe Pian Protected area, the natural wetlands of Si Pan Don, and cycle uphill up the Bolaven Plateau stopping at Tea and Coffee Plantations, Waterfalls and enjoy the cool climate of the Bolaven Plateau
+This cycling trip in southern Laos includes the World Heritage site of Wat Phou, the Xe Pian Protected Area, the natural wetlands of Si Phan Don, and a ride up the Bolaven Plateau.
+Along the way, you will stop at tea and coffee plantations, waterfalls, and enjoy the cool climate of the plateau.

 Accommodation: Athena Hotel (Standard Room)